abhi-up/abhi-up/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Welcome to my GitHub profile!
-I'm Abhishek Upadhyay, a passionate web developer with expertise in fullstack web development.
+I'm Abhishek Upadhyay, a B.Tech CSE Graduate and a passionate web developer with expertise in fullstack web development.
 Here, you'll find a collection of my projects and experiments.

 ## About Me